 I also got some data (2.5 weeks) from Sebastian in Argentina, who found the same thing - diet does not appear to control urine pH very effectively, nor does exercise.
 Some heuristic data from David F. in England also supports this thesis.

 So if one cannot get to an alkaline state with diet alone, what works?
 Going back to the original recommendation from John M. in Ohio and Julie T. in Illinois, it's a combination of healthy diet plus a daily dose of baking soda - sodium bicarbonate.
 You can see their stories in the post referenced above and HERE.
 I tried 1 teaspoon dissolved in 5 oz of water, very salty!
 More water makes it less salty, but less water can be done quickly - like medicine.
+2014 Update: I have settled on 8-10 oz of water for a HEAPING kitchen-measure teaspoon (not a tablespoon nor a spoon from the flatware drawer).
 John and Julie take it just before bedtime, but I found mid-morning or mid-afternoon to be best for me.
 While one can take it every day without too much trouble, my urine data suggested I did not need so much.
 Yet from time to time every second day was not enough for me.
 I tried testing once or twice each day and hitting myself with a dose of bicarbonate whenever dropping below neutral, but work/travel/life in general made this hard to execute at times.
 For over a year I have experimented with bicarbonate schedules, and have yet to find one that works consistently.
 Most recently I have been adding 1000mg of calcium carbonate (in the form of Tums antacids) every night before bed.
-This regimen requires a shot of baking soda only once or twice a week.
-So that's where I am right now.
-Sebastian finds that the bicarbonate works well for him, and his urine is more acidic than mine!
-See the chart below from Sebastian:

 I had the privilege to meet this fellow in person earlier this year, and he treated his my wife and me to an outstanding (and quite expensive) dinner out in Buenos Aires.
 I am eager to return there some day soon.
 Sebastian and I are pictured in THIS POST.
 More details and photos can be found on this OTHER BLOG.